mostaf7583/Scurity/README.md

 8. The client decrypts files and folders using the decrypted Fernet key with `decrypt_folder_recursive()`.
 Encrypted files are deleted after decryption.

-This block diagram and description provide an overview of the encryption and decryption process in your system.
-You can create a visual representation using any diagramming tool of your choice, such as draw.io, Lucidchart, or a traditional drawing software.